-The largest-ever study of its kind has now given the most compelling evidence yet linking repetitive head impacts in football players to CTE.
-The study, published recently in JAMA The Journal of the American Medical Association, has notable limitations, however.
+The largest ever study of its kind has now given the most compelling evidence yet linking repetitive head impacts in football players to CTE.
+The study, published recently in JAMA, has notable limitations, however.
 It has also sparked calls for more research to measure the impact of head blows on players over the course of a lifetime.

-In this latest study the researchers examined the brains of 202 deceased football players, all of which had been donated to a brain bank created to investigate the long-term effects of repetitive head injuries in athletes, military personnel and victims of domestic abuse.
-They obtained detailed medical histories for all the subjects, measured the volumes of their brains and then dissected the organs to look for CTE-related neuropathology.
+In this latest study, the researchers examined the brains of 202 deceased football players, all of which had been donated to a brain bank created to investigate the long-term effects of repetitive head injuries in athletes, military personnel and victims of domestic abuse.
+They obtained detailed medical histories for all the subjects, measured the volume of their brain and then dissected the organ to look for CTE-related neuropathology.

 Abdolmohammadi adds that determining the precise nature of the relationship between repetitive head injuries and CTE would require well-designed longitudinal studies.
 Such research may finally begin to determine the true impact of repetitive concussion on brain structure and function.

 Still, experts say the new findings are striking.
 “This is an extremely important and convincing piece of work, [which] leaves no doubt that there is a serious issue in American football,” says John Hardy, a professor of neuroscience at University College London, who was not involved with the study.
 “We now have very good evidence there is a problem..., which needs to be addressed immediately in terms of rule changes to reduce head contact if the sport is to survive.”